bdogukandagli/bdogukandagli/README.md

 ### Hi there, I'm Burak Dogukan - bdogukandagli 👋

-## I'm a Student, Developer and Explorer!
+## I'm a Developer and Explorer!

 - :dart: I’m currently working on a React Project!
-- :computer: I’m currently learning Jest
+- :computer: I’m currently learning Go
-- :date: 2021 Goals: Contribute more to Open Source projects
+- :date: 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to explore new repositories

 <br />